cosmoharrigan/diagrams/README.md

 Contains a collection of OpenCog diagram samples used in research and reports.

+The diagrams are specified using the DOT graph description language.

-Graphviz is required to generate these samples.
+Graphviz is used to generate these samples.
 Obtain the latest version here:

 http://www.graphviz.org/Download_linux_ubuntu.php